-Chelsea Foust was born in Nashville and raised in Dickson, Tennessee.
+Chelsea Foust is originally from Dickson, TN and taught in Dickson County Schools for 6 years prior to teaching at Julia Green.
 She holds a Bachelor of Science in Early Childhood Education from The University of Tennessee at Chattanooga and a Master of Arts in Educational Leadership and Administration from Bethel University.
-Mrs. Foust strongly believes in allowing students opportunities in the classroom to explore their interests, develop character, and discover their learning styles in order to become independent thinkers and life-long learners.
-Outside of the classroom, Mrs. Foust enjoys reading, exercising, traveling with her husband, and spending time with her friends, family, and two dogs, Paco and Major.
+Mrs. Foust strongly believes in allowing students opportunities to explore their interests, develop character, and discover their learning styles to become independent thinkers and life-long learners.
+Outside of the classroom, Mrs. Foust enjoys reading, exercising, crafting, and spending time with her husband and daughter, Ellison.

 Abbie Cowden is a native from Nashville.
 She attended Belmont University where she received a Bachelor of Business Administration in Marketing and later a Master of Arts in Teaching.
 While attending Belmont, she was a 4 year Division I collegiate athlete on the women's golf team.
 After school, she taught 2nd grade in Tennessee and then Charleston, South Carolina for a year.
 Mrs. Cowden believes in building a classroom community that treats each other like family, and recognizes and capitalizes on each student’s individual strengths.
 Outside of school, Mrs. Cowden loves spending quality time with her family and friends.
 She also enjoys running Nashville’s greenways, exploring local coffee shops, and traveling to learn about new cultures around the world.